Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/gettingstartedmodule3.md

    ![](./media/update05.png)

-In this hands-on lab, you'll explore Azure Sentinel and Microsoft Defender for Cloud while integrating Logic Apps for automated incident responses, enhancing your security operations and threat detection capabilities.
+In this hands-on lab, you'll simulate attacks, create custom detections using KQL in Azure Sentinel, and automate incident response with Microsoft Defender for Cloud and Logic Apps playbooks for effective threat management.

 ## Support Contact